mehdizse/tp_mask_rcnn/README.md

 Each mask shows individual objects, making it easier to observe object locations and contours in the images.

+- **Annotations and Images**:
+  - Samples from the dataset are included in the `dataset` directory:
+    - Training images and annotations are in `dataset/train`
+    - Validation images and annotations are in `dataset/val`

 ## Model Architecture
 The Mask R-CNN architecture is used with a ResNet backbone and consists of: